mikkurogue/cube-type-extract/README.md

 ### Contributing

 If you have a cool feature, or want to fix a bug, feel free to submit a PR.

+Feature requests are also possible, however as this is a side project I wont make many promises (unless I am already working on a feature for work and it fits the scope)